fmetivier/IslandsLib/docs/source/Samples.rst

 The string ``ttype``  is composed of three caracters p, q, and a followed by numbers the meaning of which is as follows

    *  p: we are making a planar straight line graph (a collection of segments and vertices);
-   *  q: we are imposing a constraint of 33° angle for the triangles (equilateral triangles);
+   *  q: we are (inasmuch as possible) imposing a constraint of 33° angle for the triangles (equilateral triangles);
    *  a: the area of the triangle is less or equal to 1000 :math:`m^2`.

  There are other options and for more detail please refer to https://rufat.be/triangle/index.html